voxelize/voxelize/client/docs/docs/api/classes/Chunks.md

 • **toAdd**: `string`[] = `[]`

 A list of chunk representations that are ready to be added into the THREE.js scene.
-This list empties out at the rate defined at {@link WorldClientParams.maxAddsPerTick}.
+This list empties out at the rate defined at [WorldClientParams.maxAddsPerTick](../modules.md#worldclientparams-384).

 ___